 It appears, then, that Yaritza manipulates first Ricardo then Jesus by exploiting their mutual desire for Magdalena.
 As we have seen, she also appears to have summoned Ricardo to the desert to initiate her increasingly influential role in his life and business; if we accept Yaritza as having supernatural powers we can also accept that she has summoned Jesus into her orbit through the death of his mother, which can be interpreted as an act of sacrifice in order to fulfil Yaritza’s apocalyptic scheme.
 Jesus believes Larry is responsible for Magdalena’s murder during a botched break-in carried out by Martin and he at the behest of the gang boss Damian (Babs Olusanmokun) for whom both policeman work.
 However, this is called into question in episode one by Damian who has been informed by Larry that Martin is responsible for the killing, as he will later tell Jesus (episode seven).
 When confronted by Damian about Magdalena’s death, Martin maintains that Larry is responsible which Damian does not accept, setting him to work as a hitman to compensate for ‘all the trouble you caused’, including agitating Ricardo’s American operatives.
 (Jesus had been led to believe that Larry killed his mother by information received by the cartel from Amanda, an unstable drug addict).
-It is Martin’s new role as Damian’s executioner which eventually brings him into contact with the series other hieratic character, Diana DeYong, who works for the Los Angeles’ District Attorney’s office as an advocate for victims of violence – particularly that of a sexual nature - and their families.
+It is Martin’s new role as Damian’s executioner which eventually brings him into contact with the series other hieratic character, Diana DeYoung, who works for the Los Angeles’ District Attorney’s office as an advocate for victims of violence – particularly that of a sexual nature - and their families.
 Using the information she acquires in her day-job, Diana offers certain of her clients, whom she considers to have suffered the most, a ‘higher form of advocacy’, as she puts it in episode seven, in the form of the assassination of their or their relatives’ abusers carried out by Viggo (John Hawkes), a former FBI agent.
 Viggo has undergone a Near Death Experience after receiving a head-wound in the line of duty which convinced him that the world was heading for an apocalypse and brought him into contact with Diana, who provided him with counselling as part of his recovery.
 Diana shares his view of an impending apocalypse and convinces him that, as he explains to Martin in the fourth episode, ‘as the world fractures someone has to be there to protect the innocent’.
 Viggo targets not only the abusers of Diana’s clients but also other violent men who are made known to her by supernatural entities she refers to as ‘The Beings’; Martin is one such man, although Diana recognises the desire for redemption within him following the executions he has carried out for Damian.
 The Beings alert Diana, too, to the presence of Yaritza when she arrives in the US; although initially disturbed by this, Diana comes to recognise Yaritza as a potential ally in her mission to protect the innocent even as Yaritza uses Jesus and the cartel to bring about the apocalypse.
 The series ends with Diana and Viggo looking forward to meeting with Yaritza.